🎉

 2. Public Warehouses

-Rented spaces shared by multiple businesses-ideal for startups or businesses with fluctuating storage needs.
+Shared rented spaces, ideal for startups or businesses with changing storage needs.

 3. Private Warehouses